 First Nations in BC continue to prioritize mental health and wellness.
-This includes approaches that facilitate healing from the impacts of trauma, colonialism and anti-Indigenous racism, which are at the root of the challenges that First Nations people are experiencing - and which integrate culture and the connection to land.
+This includes approaches that support healing from the impacts of trauma, colonialism, and anti-Indigenous racism, the root causes of many challenges faced by First Nations people, by integrating culture and connection to the land.

 The FNHA has invested heavily in improving the quality of local mental health and wellness services to meet community needs.
 With government partners, the FNHA has also invested significantly in First Nations-operated treatment centres, with more work to come.
+The FNHA will continue to prioritize support for wholistic, First Nations-led mental health and wellness initiatives.
+This includes prevention approaches that address the systemic root causes of trauma and promote healing through reconciliation and Nation rebuilding.

-The FNHA will continue to prioritize support for wholistic First Nations-led mental health and wellness initiatives and prevention approaches that shift the focus to address the systemic root causes of trauma and support the restoration of the health and wellness of First Nations people through reconciliation and Nation rebuilding.
 Support for First Nations people to access a comprehensive continuum of mental health and wellness approaches will continue, including reaching urban and away-from-home populations and those in correctional facilities, and considering the diverse experiences of women, youth and 2SLGBTQQIA+ individuals.
 We will work to increase access to a culturally-safe continuum of mental health and wellness services and supports that focus on healing, prevention and harm-reduction using both First Nations and Western perspectives and approaches.